-The Arch Cup was founded by Caroline Hixson and is open to students from Saint Louis piano and violin studios.
-Students play one memorized piece for a judge.
-Each student will receive adjudication comments and a rating (Superior Plus, Superior, or Excellent).
+The Arch Cup was founded by Caroline Hixson and is open to students from Saint Louis studios.
+Students of all ages play one memorized piece for a judge.
+Each student will receive adjudication comments and a rating (Gold, Silver, Bronze).
 Depending on the rating students may receive a trophy, ribbon, or certificate.

-The NFMC Junior Festival is a great opportunity for all students.
-Students will prepare two pieces for adjudication (one by an American composer, one choice piece).
+The National Federation of Music Clubs Junior Festival is a great opportunity for all students.
+K-12 students prepare two pieces for adjudication (one by an American composer, one choice piece).
 A judge will give written feedback in addition to a rating.
 The ratings include Superior (5 points), Excellent (4 points), Very Good (3 points), Good (2 points), and Fair (1 point).
 When a student accumulates 15 points a gold cup is awarded.

-Hixson Piano students have the opportunity to perform in two recitals per year.
+K-12 students perform in two recitals per year.
 Recitals are very rewarding and are a wonderful opportunity to show off for friends and family.
 Performance classes are offered prior to recitals for students to play for each other and get acclimated to performing.
 All K-12 students must participate in both recitals.

-Adult students are able to participate in two ‘get-togethers’ per year.
+Adult students participate in two ‘get-togethers’ per year.
 These are designed to be low-key events in which students can perform prepared pieces for other adult students.

 K-12 students play a program of repertoire in addition to keyboard skills.
 Students are evaluated on individual merit in the areas of accuracy, continuity, phrasing, pedaling, dynamics, rhythm, tempo, tone, interpretation, style, and technique.